The Riverine Herald

-The Riverine Herald is a tri-weekly newspaper based in Echuca in Victoria's Goulburn Valley, servicing the Echuca-Moama area.
+The Riverine Herald is a bi-weekly newspaper based in Echuca in Victoria's Goulburn Valley, servicing the Echuca-Moama area.
 The paper is owned by McPherson Media Group.

 Origins

 The newspaper was founded at Echuca on 1 July 1863, with its first editor as Robert Ross Haverfield (1819–1889) and joint owners James Joseph Casey (1831–1913) and Angus Mackay (1824–1886) - the latter also being one of the proprietors of the Bendigo Advertiser.

 Haverfield was a drover, grazier, gold miner, explorer and journalist.
 He was born on 26 February 1819 at Bideford, North Devon, England as the son of a Royal Navy Commander R.T.
 Haverfield, and his wife, née Ross.
 He emigrated to Australia in 1838 where he went droving cattle from Albury to Melbourne, working an alluvial claim near Bendigo, and started the Bendigo Advertiser with A.M.
 Lloyd (which he later sold to Mackay).

 It became a daily on 1 July 1878, and continued until 31 March 1956, before reverting to a tri-weekly issue.
 In 1880 it was one of only two daily provincial newspapers circulated in New South Wales.

 In 1995 the Riverine Herald first provided local call Internet access to its community.